-In 2017, a whopping 82% of wealth created went to the richest 1%.
+Last year, 82% of all wealth created went to the top 1%.
 The poorest half of the world are no better off.
 With the global gap between the rich and poor widening, women in developing countries are being hit hardest – facing poverty, exploitation, dangerous working conditions and unfair wages.

 Globally, 25 million people are working in slave labour.
 Millions more are working long hours on low pay, just to earn enough to feed their families.
 It’s no coincidence that the worst paid jobs – like making garments and domestic work – are done by women and girls

 To end the inequality crisis, we must build an economy for ordinary working people, not the rich and powerful.

 Unsurprisingly, there are a number of things driving inequality.
 But it boils down to economic policies and practices that favour those who hold the wealth and help them to hold and grow that wealth.

 These policies and practices have often been driven by the very multinational companies and mega rich individuals who most benefit, due to the influence their wealth and power allows them to have over politics.

 What can we do to rebalance our world?

 The good news is that extreme inequality is not inevitable.
 This dangerous trend can be reversed.